BeckNek/BeckNek/README.md

 - 👋 Hi, I’m Bereket
-- 👀 I’m interested in Backend Developing
+- 👀 I’m interested in Backend Development
 - 🌱 I have a bachelor's degree in Computer-science
 - 💞️ I’m looking to collaborate on any kind of Project
 - 📫 How to reach me beckkriyad@gmail.com